 Check out my blogpage which tells you when to sow seeds.

-Provide a frame to support the beans.
-I use a custom designed relocatable frame which follows the legumes as they move from bed to bed in the crop rotation plan.
+I use 2 custom designed relocatable frames to support my beans.
+They follow the legumes each season as they move from bed to bed in the crop rotation plan.

-Sow 2 rows of climbing beans as soon as a bed has been prepared following the harvest of winter peas.
-Leave the mulch in place just clear a small space for each plant.
+Leave the mulch in place, just clear a small space for each plant.

 Harvest the beans as they fill their pods (usually from February onward).

 Picking beans early encourages more flower and pod formation.
 Use a pair of scissors to snip the pods off the vine to avoid damaging it.